jadesola0710/PetTrace/README.md

 - ✅ **Recovery Confirmation** – Mark pets as found and release bounties securely via smart contracts.
 - 🔐 **Owner Contact Info** – Easily contact pet owners with name, phone, and email details.
 - 🌍 **Celo Integration** – Built on Celo mainnet for low-cost and fast transactions.
+- 🔒 **Identity Verification** – Integrated with Self for secure identity verification before posting.
+- 📱 **QR Code Verification** – Users can verify their identity by scanning a QR code with the Self app.

 ---